 During the 1990s, there was mostly a positive trend in net migration as these flows surged from minus 13,000 (i.e. net emigration) in 1992 to positive 163,000 in 1999.
 In the 2000s there was a significant increase in net migration that coincided with the 2004 EU enlargement and the opening of UK labour markets to workers from the so-called Accession 8 (A8) countries (Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland, Slovakia, and Slovenia), plus Malta and Cyprus.
-Migrants from the A8 countries have accounted for a significant portion of recent net migration.
-ONS figures suggest the share of recent net migration attributed to citizens of A8 countries is about 19% of total net migration since 2005; it is worth noting that this share is likely to be higher but the revised net figures do not include a breakdown by citizenship.
+Migrants from new EU member states have accounted for a significant portion of recent net migration.
+However, there has also been a significant increase in net migration from EU-15 countries such as Spain and Italy, from a post-recession low point of 18,000 in 2010 to 79,000 in 2015.

 British citizens are the only group characterised by continuous net-emigration since 1991 (i.e. negative net migration).
-In 2014 there were 56,000 more British citizens moving abroad than coming to live in the UK.
-Although this is slightly lower than the 2000-2012 average of 78,000 British citizens per year, it remains significantly lower compared to 2006, when the net emigration of British nationals peaked at 124,000.
+In 2015 there were 39,000 more British citizens moving abroad than coming to live in the UK.
+This is a substantial drop from 2011 when it stood at 70,000.
+Net emigration of British nationals peaked in 2006 at 124,000.

 Formal study and work are the most common reasons for migrating to the UK.
-In 2014, 193,000 people migrated to the UK for study purposes and an additional 284,000 migrated for work related reasons.
+In 2015, 167,000 people migrated to the UK for study purposes and 308,000 migrated for work

 As people often move for a variety of reasons, it can be difficult to categorise migrants based on their reasons for migrating to the UK (see our ‘Mixed Migration: Policy Challenges’ primer for a discussion of mixed migration motivations.
 It is not hard to imagine, for instance, that someone is moving to the UK to join his/her spouse, work in the UK and to study.
 Therefore, it is important to keep in mind that while the ONS records the categories discussed below as mutually exclusive categories, this is clearly not always the case in practice.

-At the same time, 284,000 migrants came for work related reasons in 2014.
-These migrants either had a definite job (28%) or came to look for a job (17%).
-This is represents an increase of 32% or 69,000 migrants since 2013.
+At the same time, 308,000 migrants came for work related reasons in 2015.
+These people either had a definite job (28%) or came to look for a job (20%).
 Work reasons are now the most common reason for migrating to the UK, although formal study occupied this position between 2009 and 2012.

-In 2014, about 14% of migrants came to accompany or join a family member.
+In 2015, 12% of migrants came to accompany or join a family member.
 This share has remained relatively stable over the past 10 years, though it represents a decline from a peak of 25% in 1994.
-A noticeable variation over time is discernible for the category defined by ONS as ‘other’ at 8% (see Figure 2; the blip in 1995 is the result of a change in data recording for that specific year).
-Overall, there has been a reduction in the share represented by this group since the 1990s, despite a small increase to 9% in 2012.

-In 2013 about 20% of migrants planned to stay for 3 or 4 years, while close to 10% were not sure.
+In 2014, 30% of migrants planned to stay for 3 or 4 years, while 11% were not sure.
 See the Evidence Gaps and Limitations section below for discussion of the limitation of the LTIM data in regards to using the intentions of migrants, which may or may not be realised in practice.